a0xnirudh/docs/pages/Managing Challenges/write_challenge.md

 }
 ```

-This is how we write a valid unittest file which contains all the test cases to check if the challenge has solved or not.
-Similarly we can include more challenge by writing valid test cases for the same.
+This is how we write a valid unittest file which contains all the test cases to check if the challenge has been solved or not.
+Similarly we can include more challenges by writing valid test cases for the same.